All Episodes

 Bush's fake declaration of victory.

-Well, okay, then grab audio soundbite twenty one.
+Well, okay, then grab audio soundbite 21.

 So in this tape, Osama bin Laden lampoons Bush for claiming fake victory.

-Uh uh, he doesn't call it an aircraft carrier.
+He doesn't call it an aircraft carrier.

-We have a montage uh of Democrats talking about President Bush's mission accomplished speech on the aircraft carrier in 2002.
+We have a montage of Democrats talking about President Bush's mission accomplished speech on the aircraft carrier in 2002.

 We have Nancy Pelosi, Terry McAuliffe, Joe Biden, Ted Kennedy, and John Kerry in this montage.